content-services/content-sources-backend/pkg/event/README.md

 # package pkg/event

-This package holds all the code related with asynchronous event communication, making this more reusable, or candidate to be transformed into a module in the future.
+This package holds all the code related with asynchronous event communication, making this more reusable, and a candidate to be transformed into a module in the future.

 In relation with the client library configuration, the following